pulumi/docs/content/reference/programming-model.md

 // See https://github.com/pulumi/pulumi/issues/1614.
 ```

 The `Config` object also provides functions to get the value from configuration and mark it as a secret.
 See [config.getSecret] or [config.requireSecret].
+Unlike the [config.get] and [config.require], these methods return an `Output<T>` which holds the underlying value and ensures that it is encrypted when it is being persisted.

 ## Components {#components}